 I just joined Matt Payne at F-Stop Collaborate and Listen along with Sean Bagshaw, Guy Tal, Suzanne Mathia, and Alex Noriega to talk about workshops, photography education, and creativity.
 You can listen here.

 Recently I sat down with the folks at We Talk Photo and talked about my career and all things photography.
 You can listen here.

 In July 2019, I sat down with Matt Payne at F-Stop Collaborate and Listen to go over all things photography.
 You can listen here.

 No current gallery showings.

 Raleigh, VA Photography Club; Prescott, AZ Photography Club; West Side Photo Club Las Vegas, NV; Redlands Camera Club, Redlands, CA; Oakville Camera Club; Boise Camera Club; Out of Chicago Live!

 2021 Photo Shoots

-North Dakota, Colorado, New Mexico, Montana, Louisiana and a variety of other U.S. locations.
+North Dakota, Colorado, New Mexico, Nebraska, Iowa, Kansas, Washington, Arkansas, Louisiana and a variety of other U.S. locations.